devpunks/snuggsi/README.md

 ### `class` Description

-Next we need to pass a `class` description to the function returned by your `Element` definition:
+Next we need to pass a `class` description to the function returned by your `Element` definition :

 ```javascript